Dagrut/rpncron/CONFIGURATION.md

 are inserted in the queue, and not when they are read by a function.
 It means that they can be considered as constants rather than variables.

+Each line starting with a `#` as its first character will be considered as a comment and ignored.

 Here is a list of standard variables :

 - **time_sec** The number of seconds since epoch (01/01/1970 00:00:00) as